The Marvelous Land Of Oz

 brains far superior to money, in every way.
 You may have noticed

-time," declared the Tin Woodman, "you must acknowledge that a
+the same time," declared the Tin Woodman, "you must

 buy.